Amankr5328/weather-dashboard/README.md

 # Weather Dashboard

-This is a simple weather dashboard application built with React that allows users to search for current weather information by city name.
+This is a weather dashboard application built with React that allows users to search for current weather information by city name.

 ## Features